 If you are under investigation for or have been accused of cyberstalking, your reputation and your freedom are on the line.
-These are serious federal charges that could result in a prison sentence of 5 years and a fine of up to $250,000.
+These are serious federal charges that could result in a prison sentence of five years and a fine of up to $250,000.
 Enhanced penalties may apply if cyberstalking is charged in conjunction with another offense.
 A life sentence may be imposed if you are found guilty of allegedly causing the death of another person as a result of cyberstalking.

 You have the right to legal counsel.
 Exercise this right and speak with a Miami cyberstalking defense lawyer at Beckham Solis, Attorneys at Law.
-We know how to fight for our clients’ rights in federal court and can take the necessary steps to confront an investigation or allegations head-on, to mitigate any damage and begin protecting your rights from the beginning.
+We know how to fight for our clients’ rights in federal court and can take the necessary steps to confront an investigation or allegations head-on, mitigate any damage and begin protecting your rights from the beginning.

 What Is Cyberstalking?

-Cyberstalking may include any intentional act that puts a victim “in reasonable fear” of injury or death, or that causes “substantial emotional distress” – when committed using any “interactive computer service or electronic communication device” such as social media sites, e-mail, texting, or any form of cell phone, internet, or computer-based communication.
+Cyberstalking may include any intentional act that puts a victim “in reasonable fear” of injury or death, or that causes “substantial emotional distress” – when committed using any “interactive computer service or electronic communication device” such as social media sites, email, texting, or any form of cellphone, internet or computer-based communication.

-According to Florida statute section 784.048(d), cyberstalking is defined as engaging in conduct that communicates through words, images or language by use of e-mail or other electronic communication or accessing (attempting to access) online account information of another person without permission causing emotional distress without purpose.
+According to Florida statute section 784.048(d), cyberstalking is defined as engaging in conduct that communicates through words, images or language by use of email or other electronic communication or accessing (attempting to access) online account information of another person without permission causing emotional distress without purpose.

-Is Cyberstalking a Federal Crime?
+Is Cyberstalking A Federal Crime?

 Cyberstalking is a federal crime.
-Cyberstalking falls under federal statute as part of the Violence Against Women Act of 2005, which was amended in 2013 to include stalking by internet or phone.
+Cyberstalking falls under the federal statute as part of the Violence Against Women Act of 2005, which was amended in 2013 to include stalking by internet or phone.
 Even if the alleged perpetrator and victim live in the same jurisdiction, federal cyberstalking charges may apply.